How Can I Tell Whether I Have Sciatica or Peripheral Neuropathy

 - Rehabilitation – Initially, exercises are given to decrease pain and inflammation.
-We then gradually add in core exercises and full-body exercises.
+We then gradually add in core exercises and progress to full-body exercises.

 How We Treat Peripheral Neuropathy

-Again, most people have been to their medical doctor already, and sometimes to a neurologist.
+Again, most people have been to their medical doctor already, and even to a neurologist.

 Depending on your care, you may be uncertain at this point whether you have sciatica or peripheral neuropathy or another condition.